yuanzhubi/raw_buffer/README.md

 3. POD struct, POD union are suppoted in packet definition.

-4. A node can be reference by one more parent nodes that created ealier(which avoids the ring) to save space.
+4. A node can be referenced by one more parent nodes that created ealier(which avoids the ring) to save space.

 5. You can use forward declared packet type or even packet type itself as field type.
-This function enhances 4（enalbing instrusive list and tree）!
+This function enhances 4（enabling instrusive list and tree）!

 6. Accurate buffer pre-allocation in packeting, according to evaluate the worst case in compile time.